Bill Mitchell (economist): Reclaiming the State: A Progressive Vision of Sovereignty for a Post-Neoliberal World

 His 2017 book Reclaiming the State: A Progressive Vision of Sovereignty for a Post-Neoliberal World (September, 2017), co-written with Italian journalist Thomas Fazi, "reconceptualises the nation state as a vehicle for progressive change.
 They show how despite the ravages of neoliberalism, the state still contains resources for democratic control of a nation's economy and finances.
 The populist turn provides an opening to develop an ambitious but feasible left political strategy.
 It offers an urgent, provocative and prescient political analysis of our current predicament, and lays out a comprehensive strategy for revitalising progressive economics in the 21st century."

 Eurozone Dystopia: Groupthink and Denial on a Grand Scale

-His book Eurozone Dystopia: Groupthink and Denial on a Grand Scale (May 2015), provides "a critical history and analysis from the perspective of Modern Monetary Theory of the European economic crisis that started in 2009."
+His book Eurozone Dystopia: Groupthink and Denial on a Grand Scale (May 2015), provides a critical history and analysis from the perspective of Modern Monetary Theory of the euro area crisis.